 Require the Ability to Set a Realistic Goal

-For a start, there are no surefire ways of assessing whereabouts in the process you are – you just have to be honest with yourself and use your own judgement.
+For a start, there are no surefire ways of assessing where you are in the process—you just have to be honest with yourself and use your own judgement.
 Second, it assumes that you are physically capable of making a change, whereas in fact you might either need to adjust your goals or seek professional help.

 Difficult to Judge Your Progress

-While there’re some limitations in it, the Stages of Change Model helps to visualize how you go through changes so you know what to expect when you’re trying to change a habit or make some great changes in life.
+While there are some limitations in it, the Stages of Change Model helps to visualize how you go through changes so you know what to expect when you’re trying to change a habit.

 - How to Have Self-Control and Be the Master of Your Life